lnp2pBot/bot/CONTRIBUTING.md

 We ~~try to~~ use [Airbnb javascript style guide](https://github.com/airbnb/javascript) in order to have a cleaner code.

+All new code should be TypeScript.
+The use of `any` type is discouraged, except in the tests.

 ### Configure Git user name and email metadata

 See https://help.github.com/articles/setting-your-username-in-git/ for instructions.